D4rk-5ky/Syncerate/README.md

     - We use it to send an MQTT message to HomeAssistant.
     Then it will send a signal to an ESP32 with ESPHome.
     That is connected to the GPIO's of a PI4 to safely shutdown.
-    Then it will take the power from the Switch when there havent been a ping for 3 minutes
+    Then it will take the power from the Switch when there haven't been a ping for 3 minutes

 ----